fantasticole/tagmarker/plans.md

   * ~~When one tag is selected, the only other tags that should show should be the ones that overlap.~~
 * ~~Add tag functionality~~
   * ~~Create new tag with custom id~~
+* Add ability to create a folder in the folder select

 ## Tag Storage